 So, the openDocumentsAEHandler() setup in main.cpp may not be called using Qt Cocoa.
 This is way beyond me to try to fix.

-#5 Updated by Tom Elwertowski almost 10 years ago
+#5 Updated by Tom Elwertowski over 10 years ago

 - Status changed from Open to In Progress

 Yes, a Cocoa vs. Carbon app is the cause of the problem.

 I have been building both Qt/Carbon and Qt/Cocoa but using QGIS/Qt/Carbon because it works more reliably.
 I was still waiting for Qt/Cocoa to improve or for Qt to issue some instructions on what developers need to change.